FreekBes/codam_slideshow_sys/README.md

 A programme contains the media to display on the monitor and their corresponding settings, such as the length in seconds to display a piece of media for.
 In terms of media, both images (JPG, PNG, WEBP, BMP) and video (MP4 only) are supported.

 #### The default programme
-The default programme is shown before the programme of the current day, if the programme of the current day didn't prevent this from happening (see *Day programmes* below).
+The default programme is shown before the programme of the current day, if the programme of the current day didn't prevent this from happening (see [Day programmes](#day-programmes)).

 #### Day programmes
 Each date in a year can have its own, custom programme.
 Any media in these programmes will be displayed after the default programme has finished.
 Once the daily programme has ended, the monitor will start over and display the default programme again.